 Dinner and Salsa Dancing on Dundas West

+Lula Lounge, the colourfully lit-up salsa lounge on Dundas West, is Toronto’s go-to venue for live salsa and world music.
+Here, local movers and shakers indulge in tropical fusion dishes and Havana Club mixed drinks.
 If you’re feeling adventurous, take part in a beginner salsa lesson and let one of the savvy local instructors move you.
-Or, relax in one of the cozy booths and watch the room come to life.
-Either way, booking a table at Lula Lounge on a Friday night is a surefire way to get your groove back.
+Or relax in one of the cozy booths and watch the room come to life.
+Either way, booking a table at Lula on a Friday night is a surefire way to get your groove back.

 Moroccan Cuisine and Belly Dancing in Old Town

-After dinner and the show, take a stroll through the cobblestone-lined Distillery District, a neighbourhood that showcases one of the largest and best preserved examples of Victorian Industrial architecture in Canada.
+After dinner and the show, take a stroll through the cobblestone-lined Distillery Historic District, a neighbourhood that showcases one of the largest and best preserved examples of Victorian industrial architecture in Canada.

-This dedicated board game café features a curated library of games, specialty espresso drinks and affordable snack menu.
+This dedicated board game café features a curated library of games, specialty espresso drinks, beers on tap and an affordable snack menu.
 Tuck into one of the homey booths for a few rounds (one of the game-savvy servers can help you select a game if needed), and enjoy some friendly competition over veggie chips and tea.